 In this book, Francis Chan boldly opens up the semi-taboo discussion of the Holy Spirit.
 He sheds light on the elephant in the room using Scripture, in context, rather than resting on human tradition.
 The Holy Spirit is the most misunderstood person of the Trinity.
-No denominational tradition, be it Calvinist or Arminian, Pentecostal or Holiness, Evangelical or Liturgical, is free from human error in thinking.
-Some choose to put the Spirit on the shelf and pretend He is no longer relevant while others wax loudly of His power without showing evidence of His presence.
+No denominational tradition, be it Calvinist or Arminian, Pentecostal or Liturgical, is free from human error in thinking.
+Some choose to put the Spirit on the shelf and pretend He is no longer relevant, while others wax loudly of His power…without showing evidence of His presence.
 So to open the door and boldly approach the topic of the Holy Spirit purely from Scripture—all tradition aside—is pretty amazing.
-And it so needed by those of us within the church who sense something—SOMEONE—is missing.
+And it is so needed by those of us within the church who sense something—SOMEONE—is missing.